huertatipografica/piazzolla/README.md

 ## Download

+- Download the latest version of [Piazzolla](https://github.com/huertatipografica/piazzolla/releases/latest/download/Piazzolla.zip) and [Piazzolla SC](https://github.com/huertatipografica/piazzolla/releases/latest/download/PiazzollaSC.zip)
-- All the fonts can be downloaded from [the releases section](https://github.com/juandelperal/piazzolla/releases)
+- For older versions and the changelog, you can refer to the [releases section](https://github.com/juandelperal/piazzolla/releases)

 ## Contributing